apache/skywalking-satellite/docs/design/plugin_structure.md

 ## Plugin usage in Satellite
-Nowadays, we have 9 kinds of plugins in Satellite.
-2 kinds of Plugins are the [sharing plugins](module_design.md) and the others are the [normal plugins](module_design.md).
+Nowadays, the numbers of [sharing Plugin](module_design.md) is 2, and the numbers of the other [normal Plugin](module_design.md) is 7.

-- Extension:
+- Extension Plugins:
     - sharing plugins
-        - Server interface
+        - Server Plugin
-        - Client interface
+        - Client Plugin
     - normal plugins
-        - Receiver interface
+        - Receiver Plugin
-        - Fetcher interface
+        - Fetcher Plugin
-        - Parser interface
+        - Parser Plugin
-        - Queue interface
+        - Queue Plugin
-        - Filter interface
+        - Filter Plugin
-        - Fallbacker interface
+        - Fallbacker Plugin
-        - Forwarder interface
+        - Forwarder Plugin